-Online migration to ElastiCache - Amazon ElastiCache for Redis
+Online migration to ElastiCache - Amazon ElastiCache (Redis OSS)

 Online migration to ElastiCache

-By using Online Migration, you can migrate your data from self-hosted Redis on Amazon EC2 to Amazon ElastiCache.
+By using Online Migration, you can migrate your data from self-hosted open-source Redis OSS on Amazon EC2 to Amazon ElastiCache.

 Note

-Online migration is not supported for clusters running on the r6gd node type.
+Online migration is not supported to ElastiCache serverless caches or clusters running on the r6gd node type.

 Overview

-To migrate your data from Redis running on Amazon EC2 to Amazon ElastiCache requires an existing or newly created Amazon ElastiCache deployment.
+To migrate your data from open-source Redis OSS running on Amazon EC2 to Amazon ElastiCache requires an existing or newly created Amazon ElastiCache deployment.
 The deployment must have a configuration that is ready for migration.
-It also should be in line with the configuration that you want, including attributes like instance type and number of replicas.
+It also should be in line with the configuration that you want, including attributes such as instance type, number of shards, and number of replicas.

-Online migration is designed for data migration from hosted Redis on Amazon EC2 or on-premise self-hosted Redis to ElastiCache for Redis and not between ElastiCache for Redis clusters.
+Online migration is designed for data migration from self-hosted open-source Redis OSS on Amazon EC2 to ElastiCache for Redis OSS and not between ElastiCache for Redis OSS clusters.

 Important